PickleTz/nginx-proxy-manager/docs/advanced-config/README.md

 docker network create scoobydoo
 ```

-Then add the following to the `docker-compose.yml` file for both NPM and any other
+Then add the following to the `docker compose.yml` file for both NPM and any other
 services running on this Docker host:

 ```yml